skaegi/sample-java-cloudant2/README.md

-Press this button, to get your own copy of the sample running in Bluemix !
+Press this button, to get your own copy of a Java sample demonstrating Cloudant running in Bluemix !

 [![Deploy To Bluemix](https://bluemix.net/deploy/button.png)](http://bluemix.net/deploy)